 Before moving to Canada, my family always had great big reunions in this tiny apartment complex that served as my grandparents’ retirement home.

 As kids, loving Chinese New Year is an understatement.
 Never mind the celebrations and chattering, we also received little red pockets from adults.
 The color red symbolized luck while inside these pockets, there would be $$$ as gifts ;).

 So when the holiday nears, we’d charm family and friends in our little red sweaters and wish all a happy New Year with hopes of a little red envelope being thrust into our hands.

-Traditionally, New Year dinner called for dumplings-these tiny meat-vegetable packed dough slices that are boiled till ready.
-As they resemble little gold ingots, dumplings are a symbol of wealth.
+Dumplings are these tiny meat-vegetable packed dough slices that are boiled till ready.
+As they resemble gold ingots used in imperial China, dumplings are a symbol of wealth.

 The women in the family would squeeze in the dimly-lit kitchen to prepare dishes for the night while men would gather about the living room and smoke and chat and drink baijiu-a >50% Chinese alcohol distilled from fermented sorghum.

 Us kids would run around playing hide and seek and shout about stupidity.